tomdenboon/workout-logbook/mobile-app/docs/feature-roadmap.md

 2. Create template management UI
 3. Add template duplication

+### QW2: Persistent Image Storage

+**Priority**: Critical for data integrity and user experience

+**Problem**: Currently workout images are being used directly from cache, which can result in data loss when cache is cleared or device storage is optimized.

+**Implementation Steps**:

+1. Create dedicated image storage directory using Expo FileSystem
+2. Implement image copying from cache to persistent storage
+3. Update image picker to save images to permanent location
+4. Add image cleanup functionality for deleted workouts
+5. Update database schema to store persistent image paths

 ## Implementation Guidelines

 ### For AI Agents:

+You are an expert react-native programmer, with a focus on clean and concise code.

 1. **Start with schema changes** - Always begin with database schema modifications
 2. **Create new components** - Build reusable components for new features
 3. **Add proper TypeScript types** - Maintain type safety throughout
 4. **Follow existing patterns** - Match the current codebase structure
 5. **Build incrementally** - Implement one feature at a time
-6. **Update documentation** - Keep this roadmap updated as features are completed, also think of logical new phases steps and quick wins if you encounter them.
+6. **Update documentation** - Keep this roadmap and feature.md updated as features are completed.

 ### Priority Order: